8 Things the Book of Mormon Can Teach You about God

 God has a plan for you

-God knows you perfectly because He created you to be the way you are.
+God knows you perfectly because He made you.
 He has a plan to help you come home to Him and be happy.
 The Book of Mormon teaches that God created His children “that they might have joy” (2 Nephi 2:25).

 God wants you to return to live with Him